Constitution Hill, New South Wales

 Constitution Hill is a suburb of Sydney in the state of New South Wales, Australia.
 Constitution Hill is located on a hill 28 km west of the Sydney central business district in the local government area of the City of Parramatta and is part of the Western Sydney region.
 Constitution Hill overlooks the city of Parramatta from above and contains views of the inner Sydney city skyline.

 History

 The area was originally a locality within the suburb of Wentworthville.
 Constitution Hill was promoted from a locality to a suburb by the Geographical Names Board of New South Wales on 19 January 2007.

-There are a few houses built prior to the suburb's development which still remain, although none are heritage listed.
-Examples include 17A and 53 Fraser Street, which were possibly 2 of the 3 brick homes built by J.C.
-Page for local farmer David Johnston's family members, the third house likely being 15 Fitzwilliam Road, Old Toongabbie, right on the border of Constitution Hill.
+There are a few houses built before the suburb's development which remain, although none are heritage listed.
+Examples include 17A and 53 Fraser Street, which were possibly 2 of the three brick homes built by J.C.
+Page for local farmer David Johnston's family members, the third house likely being 15 Fitzwilliam Road, Old Toongabbie, which sits on the boundary of Constitution Hill.